Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Introduction

+Dropout can be interpreted as a model averaging technique, \ie~an economical approximation using a very large ensemble of networks \cite{Baldi2013}.
+Formally, consider applying dropout to a single fully-connected layer with $N$ units: there are $2^N$ possible sub-networks that can be sampled.
+Standard Dropout selects, at each iteration, a random sub-network for training, with probability $p = \binom{N}{n} / 2^N$, which is dependent upon the number of dropped neurons $n$.
+Conversely, our proposed Excitation Dropout selects with higher probability the sub-networks that least contribute to the correct prediction, \ie~ the worst performing sub-networks, for further training.
+Selecting, with higher probability, the weaker sub-networks for further training results in a more robust ensemble.

-In particular, we study how this approach improves generalization through utilizing more network's neurons for image classification.
-We report an increased recognition rate for both CNN models that are fine-tuned and trained from scratch.
-This improvement is validated on four image/video recognition datasets, and ranges from 1.1\% - 6.3\% over state-of-the-art Curriculum Dropout.
+In particular, we first study how this approach improves generalization through an increased utilization of the network's neurons for image classification.
+We report an increased recognition rate for CNN models that are both fine-tuned and trained from scratch.
+This improvement is validated on four image/video recognition datasets, and ranges from 1.1\% to 6.9\% over state-of-the-art dropout variants.

-Next, we examine the effect of our approach on network utilization.
-Mittal \etal \cite{mittal2018recovering} and Ma \etal \cite{ma2017less} introduce metrics that measure network utilization.
-We show a consistent increased network utilization using Excitation Dropout on four image/video recognition datasets.
-For example, averaged over all four benchmarks, we get 76.55\% reduction in conservative filters, filters whose parameters do not change significantly during training, as compared to Standard Dropout.
+Next, we examine the effect of our approach on network utilization. \cite{mittal2018recovering} and \cite{ma2017less} introduce metrics that measure network utilization.
+We show a consistent increased network utilization using Excitation Dropout on all datasets considered.
+For example, averaged over all four benchmarks, we get a 76.55\% reduction in conservative filters, which are the filters whose parameters do not change significantly during training, as compared to Standard Dropout.

-Finally, we study network resilience to neuron dropping at test time.
+We then study network resilience to neuron dropping at test time.
 We observe that training with Excitation Dropout leads to models that are a lot more robust when layers are shrunk/compressed by removing units.
-We demonstrate this in the worst case when dropping the most relevant neurons and with a random dropping selection.
+We demonstrate this when dropping the most relevant neurons, the least relevant neurons, and with a random dropping selection.
 This can be quite desirable for compressing/distilling \cite{hinton2015distill} a model, \eg~for deployment on mobile devices.

+Finally, we propose a lighter version of Excitation Dropout, named \textit{Activation Dropout}.
+Unlike Excitation Dropout, Activation Dropout does not require a backward pass, and only utilizes the activations of the forward pass to determine the dropout probability.
+Activation Dropout performs marginally worse than Excitation Dropout but requires less computational overhead.

+Effectiveness of regularization methods for training neural networks depends on the architecture and training process, and is still an open problem.
+For example, batch normalization, another widely used regularization technique, cannot handle small batches.
+In addition, some architectures employ multiple regularization techniques, for example Wide-ResNet \cite{zagoruyko2016wide} employs both batch normalization and dropout.